gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/notes.md

+# 2023/09/20

+realized that i have yet to internalize: there is no *first pass* on a prototype. the **whole** prototype is a first pass. and that's ok. that's its *intent*.

 # 2023/09/19

 relized why i want to make a river raid clone, so transforming this to be, instead, a *series* of prototypes.